HassaanAli07/Uber-Data-Engineering-Project/README.md

-# NYC Taxi Data Pipeline with Mage and MongoDB
+# Uber Taxi Data Pipeline with Mage and MongoDB

 This project demonstrates a complete end-to-end data pipeline using Mage for orchestration and MongoDB for storage.
 The pipeline extracts data from `.csv` files, transforms it using pandas DataFrames within Mage blocks, and loads it into MongoDB collections.